CALCRIM No. 3102. Prior Conviction: Prison Prior

 Aprison term includes confinement in [(a/the)] (state prison/federal penal

-institution/California Youth Authority/ <insert name of
+institution/California Youth Authority/Division of Juvenile

 [A prison term includes commitment to the State Department of Mental